Our parks and public lands are under attack

 The Trump administration is cutting funding for our most cherished places, removing vital public lands workers, and trying to sell off Americans’ public lands to pay for tax cuts for billionaires—all at the expense of public access.

-We're going on a road trip across the West to highlight attacks on our public lands and fight back.
-We’ll be hosting on-the-ground events and inviting local leaders, public lands advocates, former federal employees, and others to share their perspective and examples of how communities are being impacted and how members of the public can support efforts to protect public lands.
-Please check the tour schedule for an event near you.
+This summer, we went on a road trip across the West to highlight attacks on our public lands and fight back.
+We hosted on-the-ground events and heard from local leaders, public lands advocates, former federal employees, and others who shared their perspective and examples of how communities are being impacted and how members of the public can support efforts to protect public lands.

 Staffing shortages are hitting national parks and forests hard this summer